Foods for Sore Mouth and Sore Throat

 and hard fruits

-• cooked cereals or dry cereals
+• cooked warm porridge or oatmeal, or dry cereals well-soaked in milk

 • pancakes, french toast, pasta